smplrspace/docs/docs/api-reference/queryclient/spaces.md

 ## getSpace

-To query all details about a given space, you can call the following query.
+To query details about a given space, you can call the following query.

-⚠️ **UPCOMING BREAKING CHANGE** ⚠️ — This API is considered beta and will change very soon.
-Please avoid to rely on it in production.
-Contact support to know more.

 ```ts
 smplrClient.getSpace(id: string): Promise<{